madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 deMorgan SFalse SFalse = Refl
 ```

-We simply provide an inhibitor to the type based on
+We simply provide an inhabitant to the type based on
 pattern matching.
 This is the same as proving by case analysis.

 To understand what goes on we instantiate the type expression